sv1sage/SASE/HPE-Aruba-Networking/atmos-connector/deployment/README.md

 ![Step 9](./images/gui-vm-settings-9.png)

-## TASK 4: Deploy the Atmos Connector on Proxmox Virtual Environment:
+## TASK 4: Deploy the Atmos Connector on Proxmox Virtual Environment

 Start the VM and connect using Proxmox Virtual Environment `>_ Console` and complete the login with username `axis` and password `axis`.